varigence/docs/bimlflex/modeling-tools/schema-diagram.md

 Tables can be dragged around on the screen to make the layout easier to view.
 There are four ways to drag tables around.

 1. Drag - Drag an individual table to another location
-1. Ctrl Drag - Drag a Hub and it's Satellites
+1. Ctrl Drag - Drag a Hub and its Satellites
 1. Shift Drag - Drag all selected tables and their Satellites
 1. Ctrl+Shift Drag - Drag all selected tables and their referenced tables and Satellites